CKalitin/ckalitin.github.io/_posts/2025-06-02-impulse-master-plan.md

 Dryers use [1.8 - 5 kW](https://www.inspirecleanenergy.com/blog/sustainable-living/how-much-electricity-dryer) of power, so if you have the requirement of only using 110 V, 15 A wall outlets, they are well suited for the Impulse battery strategy.

 However, as we know, all dryers are already electric and use 240 V outlets in the US.
-Given that the issue of powering a dryer has already been solved through higher voltage outlets (which are common), it seems unlikely that Impulse Labs' making a dryer is a high priority.
+Given that the issue of powering a dryer has already been solved through higher voltage outlets (which are common), it seems unlikely that Impulse Labs making a dryer is a high priority.
+However, it can fit well into an Impulse Labs array of products.

 ### <b>Ovens</b>